Elginz/SIMart/README.md

 **Issues (potential)**
 - Insertion of several default values in db_schema.sql is commented for now as it creates some issue.
 So create a profile to login. **Try debugging this.**
 - You may notice an error in building the code.
 Most of the error comes from the db.
-Type the following command in the terminal to view sql db issue.
+Run the following command in the terminal to view sql db issue.
 It manually executes schema file

 *sqlite3 backend/database.db < backend/db_schema.sql*